 The nearest airport to Fira de Santa Llúcia is Barcelona–El Prat Airport (BCN).
 Spanish airlines that fly to this airport include Iberia or Vueling, but also many other major European airlines such as easyJet or British Airways.

 How many people can say they’ve been to an underground Christmas Market?
 Well in Valkenburg, their oldest and largest Christmas Market is located deep underground, in the caves beneath the Cauberg.
 These caves are transformed by the locals during the Christmas season to a festive winter wonderland - there’s no wonder it’s been named the “European City of Christmas”.
 Despite its location in a cave, this market still hosts a wealth of over 50 stalls offering gifts, food and Christmas decorations.
-This market will be open from 15 noviembre to 5 enero 2020.
+This market will be open from 12 noviembre to 30 diciembre 2021.

 Valkenburg’s nearest airport, Maastricht Aachen Airport (MST) only offers seasonal services from airlines such as Onur Air or Ryanair.
 Alternatively, fly to larger airports such as Eindhoven with airlines such as TUI fly Netherlands or Transavia.